 Good Deeds, Good People, Good Causes

-Roseland University Prep is seeking enthusiastic and educated adults to serve as mentors for 11th-grade students.
-Mentors provide support and educational guidance to students, helping them successfully complete high school and transition into college.
-A commitment of two hours a month is required.
-Contact Jill Peterson at email@example.com or Sarah Tendall at firstname.lastname@example.org.
+Roseland University Prep High School needs supportive and educated adults to mentor students in their junior year.
+Mentors serve as a resource and educational guide for students, helping them successfully complete high school and transition into college.
+Volunteers must commit to two hours a month.
+Tuberculosis testing and fingerprint clearance required.
+For details, email Jill Peterson at email@example.com.